Case study

 • The runner and deploy-smoke gates still ended on a successful Deploy Demo Site job and 200 responses from the public routes.

-• Multi-repo onboarding, repo isolation, stale-run recovery, and agent fleet behavior are later chapters.
+• Multi-repo, isolation, stale-run recovery, and fleet behavior are future chapters.